rainlab/deploy-plugin/README.md

 #### Troubleshooting Beacon the Response

 Sometimes you may see an error that a valid response from a beacon was not found.

+The first thing to try is the "Check Beacon" link to make sure the beacon is **Active**, if it says **Unreachable**, try downloading the beacon files and uploading them again to your server.

+You can perform more advanced troubleshooting by capturing the raw response from the server or beacon.
 To capture the raw response from the beacon, do the following.

 1. Add `?debug=1` to the end of the URL in the backend.
 1. Click Check beacon.